Rights and Humanity

 Rights and Humanity has a YouTube channel with several short videos outlining their achievements.

 Achievements

-Rights and Humanity claims to have played a significant role in shaping global policy and practice through the integration of a "human rights approach".
+Rights and Humanity played a significant role in shaping global policy and practice through the integration of a "human rights approach".
 It has chosen to focus on various priority issues of the day, including HIV/AIDS, poverty, health, water, and sanitation, participatory democracy, cultural rights, complex emergencies, and the 2008 financial crisis.